 Do you want to increase your WordPress site speed?
-Quick loading pages enhance user experience, increase your page views, and help with your WordPress SEO.
+Quick loading pages enhance the user experience, increase your page views, and help with your WordPress SEO.
 In this post, we will share the most helpful tips to increase your WordPress site speed to support WordPress performance.

 Why Your WordPress Site Speed is Slow?

 Now, we talk about why your site is slow?
 It is not because the server is slow because the network connection to the server is slow.

 If your site is having a lot of traffic, then it may cause your website to slow down.

 Images add life to your blog or website but sometimes the images on your website can bring your site down because they increase the size of your pages.
 To solve this, it is must to optimize images on your website.
 If your website images are not optimized then they are going to hurt your site performance.

 These are the most common causes of your website to slow down.